rtansf/cubify/README.md

     cubify.addColumn("purchases", "Revenue", "numeric", "$['Price'] * $['Qty']", None)

 If we want to add a new numeric column called "Discount" using a function called "computeDiscount", first define the function as in the example below.
-Note that the function must have one argument which will hold the cubeCell.
+Note that the function must have one argument which will hold the cubeRow.

-    def computeDiscount(cubeCell):
+    def computeDiscount(cubeRow):
-       if cubeCell['dimensions']['CustomerState'] == 'CA':
+       if cubeRow['dimensions']['CustomerState'] == 'CA':
            return 3.5
        else:
            return 3.0